LiquidFun/BoppieEvolution/README.md

 ### UI/UX
 * Add menu so that simulation could be configured
 * Show genetic tree for entire simulation
-* Improve graph by drawing lines instead of pixels
 * Add more graphs
     * Fittest creature each second
     * Species stacked bar-plot